 Check out our article on how to improve your site structure in 4 simple steps for more tips and practical input.

 The third and final aspect of a successful content SEO strategy is copywriting.
 You should write articles that are attractive to read and that make your audience want to stay on your website.
-At the same time, you want to make your content attractive for Google.
+At the same time, you want to make your SEO content attractive for Google.
 But some people go too far and optimize their content so overtly that they become terrible to read.
 At Yoast, we suggest optimizing your text for search without adversely affecting the originality of your idea or the readability of your text.

 Copywriting starts with an original idea